 To keep your personal life personal, triple-check your settings on social media so that your posts are only visible to friends – and also be careful of who you accept as a friend or follower i.e. someone who works for the same employer that could work in the same team you could potentially be joining if you are offered the job.

 It also helps to log out of your accounts and run a search for yourself online – you might be surprised to see what comes up.
 Put yourself in the shoes of a recruiter or hiring manager and think critically about what you find.
 If there’s anything that would make you question reliability, commitment, professionalism or any other quality you’d want in a new hire, either increase your security and privacy settings, or delete the post.

 Think twice before posting

-It’s worth stating here that social media is increasingly creeping into roles that historically it wouldn’t have been a part of.
-With this in mind, while you are entitled to show your personality through your social media profiles, it could also impress an employer if you occasionally posted interesting articles or commentary related to your chosen field or industry.
-This is a far better option than starting online arguments or forcing strong political/religious opinions on others via social channels.
+It’s worth stating here that social media is increasingly creeping into roles that it wouldn’t have been a part of, previously.
+With this in mind, it could impress an employer if you occasionally posted interesting articles or commentary related to your chosen field or industry.

 If you’re looking for other ways to boost your job search through social media in a positive way, consider starting a blog that shows your knowledge and interest in the industry you hope to get a job in.